RROxford/UKRN-maps/README.md

 2. selects the relevant institutions and local networks
 3. prints maps

-Three different maps can be produced: both institutions and local networks, institutions, and local networks.
+Four different maps can be produced: both institutions and local networks, institutions, local networks, and international networks.
 These can be saved to the repository with a transparent background, with a name that includes the date the map was produced.